shakebugs/shake-docs/docs/android/customer-feedback/feedback-type.md

 </TabItem>
 </Tabs>

-## Disabling
+## Disable
-If you don’t want your users to have to categorize their feedback, simply hide this option using the following method:
+If you don't want to force your users to categorize their feedback, simply hide this element:

 <Tabs
   groupId="android"